Deep Learning Methods for Calibrated Photometric Stereo and Beyond: Data Sets of Photometric Stereo

-To quantitatively evaluate photometric stereo methods, Shi \emph{et al.} \cite{shi2019benchmark} first establish a real-photoed photometric stereo data set with ground truth, namely DiLiGenT, which is the most widely used benchmark in the field of photometric stereo.
-It contains ten objects, ranging from a simple sphere to complicated and concave geometry, with materials ranging from mostly diffuse to strongly non-Lambertian and spatially varying surfaces.
+To quantitatively evaluate photometric stereo methods, Shi \emph{et al.} \cite{shi2019benchmark} first established a real photometric stereo data set with ground truth, namely DiLiGenT, which was the most widely used benchmark in the field of photometric stereo.
+This data set included ten objects with varying complexity, from simple spheres to intricate and concave geometries, and a wide range of materials, including mostly diffuse to strongly non-Lambertian surfaces with spatially varying properties.
 The authors illuminated and captured 96 images for each object under different lighting directions.
-To obtain the ground truth, the authors use a structured light-based Rexcan CS scanner, synchronized with a turn table to acquire 3D point clouds, which can calculate surface normals.
-Then, the shape-to-image alignment is performed to transform the 3D shape from the scanner coordinate system to the photometric stereo image coordinate system using the mutual information method in Meshlab \cite{corsini2009image}.
-Furthermore, the DiLiGenT benchmark \cite{shi2019benchmark} provides a test set, which is from a different viewpoint of these photoed objects (except for the object ``Ball'') using the same lighting setup.
+To obtain the ground truth, the authors used a structured light-based Rexcan CS scanner, synchronized with a turn table to acquire 3D point clouds, which can calculate surface normals.
+Then, the shape-to-image alignment was performed to transform the 3D shape from the scanner coordinate system to the photometric stereo image coordinate system using the mutual information method in Meshlab \cite{corsini2009image}.
+Furthermore, the DiLiGenT benchmark \cite{shi2019benchmark} provided a test set, which is from a different viewpoint of these photoed objects (except for the object ``Ball'') using the same lighting setup.
 However, using a small number of objects (10) of DiLiGenT \cite{shi2019benchmark} is prone to overfitting in training deep neural networks, and the shapes scanned by a 3D scanner may have errors and blurring.
-Therefore, Ren \emph{et al.} \cite{ren2022diligent102} further proposed a new real-world photometric stereo data set with ground-truth normal maps, namely DiLiGenT$10^2$ because it contains 10 times larger (one hundred objects of ten shapes multiplied by ten materials) than the widely used DiLiGenT benchmark \cite{shi2019benchmark}.
-The authors used ten shapes to fabricate objects, from CAD models with selected materials, through a high-precise computer numerical control (CNC) machining process, rather than scanning existing objects, which greatly avoids measurement errors.
-For each shape made, ten materials were used to make the objects, from isotropic (diffuse and specular), anisotropic, to translucent reflectance.
-The presented training and test data sets for deep learning photometric stereo methods are summarized in Table \ref{datasettable}.